 Step 1: Add social media sources

-First, sign up for Authory's 14-day free trial, and then import your sources, social media or otherwise, into Authory.
+First, sign up for Authory for free, and then import your sources, social media or otherwise, into Authory.

 Step 2: Build a collection